DarrenRainey/5-Digit-Code-Generator/README.md

 # 5-Digit-Code-Generator
-A generator written in bash and perl
+A generator written in bash and perl.Generate a file with every combination of  A-Z and 0-9

+usage  ./make-file.bash